alexander-nitsche/TYPO3.CMS/typo3/sysext/impexp/Documentation/Introduction/Index.rst

       - includeStatic (optional, multiple) (if added, foreign keys will be kept in records of these tables, same as in export module)
       - excludeRecord (optional, multiple) (if added, this particular record (table:uid) will be exluded from export, same as in export module)
       - includeRecord (optional, multiple) (if added, this particular record (table:uid) will be included into export, same as in export module)
+      - dry-run (optional) (if added, the command returns all queries instead of executing them, same as "Export Preview" in export module)
    - preset and other params can be used together: they get merged in a sensible and well documented way

 - Import command
    - params
       - file -> filepath (filetype gets auto-detected)